Muhammad Abubakar

 The Civil Hospital Quetta management system is widely regarded as the most significant project in Muhammad Abubakar's portfolio.
 Developed under contract with the Health Department of the Government of Balochistan, this comprehensive hospital information system was deployed at Civil Hospital Quetta, one of the largest government hospitals in the province.

-The system, accessible at birdquetta.com, manages multiple critical functions including patient registration and identification (with CNIC-based verification), electronic medical records (EMR), appointment scheduling, pharmacy management with medicine inventory tracking, laboratory information system, billing and accounts management, and a public-facing patient portal in both Urdu and English.
+The system manages multiple critical functions including patient registration and identification (with CNIC-based verification), electronic medical records (EMR), appointment scheduling, pharmacy management with medicine inventory tracking, laboratory information system, billing and accounts management, and a public-facing patient portal in both Urdu and English.

 The deployment of this system was a landmark achievement for several reasons.
 First, it demonstrated that a student at BUITEMS could build software that meets government-level standards for reliability, security, and functionality.
-Second, it created a .pk government domain backlink to CodeForge's work, which is among the most authoritative backlink types available in Pakistan's digital landscape.
+Second, it created a government-level reference for CodeForge's work, which is among the most authoritative trust signals available in Pakistan's digital landscape.
 Third, it proved that Quetta-based developers could compete with — and in many cases surpass — software solutions from larger cities.

 Since deployment, the system has managed over 50,000 patient records, reduced average patient wait times by approximately 70%, and eliminated the data loss issues that plagued the previous paper-based system.
 The hospital's administration has reported significant improvements in departmental coordination, billing accuracy, and reporting capability.